2009 California Golden Bears football team: Maryland

 Cal's home opener was a rematch against Maryland, the Terrapins having won an upset of the then ranked #25 Bears in Cal's third game of the 2008 season at College Park.
-With a 7:00 PM PDT start, it was the Terrapins' turn to make an adjustment to the time change.
+With a 7:00 p.m.
+PDT start, it was the Terrapins' turn to make an adjustment to the time change.
 The Bears played with their last names on their uniforms, a departure from the 2008 season when they had their numbers only.

 Cal jumped to an early lead in the first quarter when Jahvid Best broke free for a 73-yard touchdown run on the first play of Cal's second possession.
 On the ensuing kickoff, the Bears recovered a fumble by Maryland returner Torrey Smith, resulting in Best's second touchdown run of the game from 2 yards.
 A 47-yard kickoff return by Smith helped set up the Terrapins' first points of the game with a field goal.

 Both teams traded a field goal apiece in the second quarter.
 The Bears then capitalized on a sack of quarterback Chris Turner that led to a fumble recovery.
 While avoiding a sack from defender Jared Harrell, Kevin Riley threw his first touchdown pass of the game to Skyler Curran.
 Riley then connected with Nyan Boateng on a 39-yard pass with 31 seconds left in the quarter to make it 31–6 at the half.

 Cal added a pair of touchdowns in the third quarter, the first on an 11-yard run from Shane Vereen.
 After Maryland attempted a fourth down conversion on the Cal 40-yard line and failed, Riley connected with Marvin Jones for a 42-yard touchdown.
 The Terrapins' final points of the game came on a 39-yard run by Da'Rel Scott.
 Early in the fourth quarter Riley threw a 15-yard touchdown pass to Vereen for Cal's final score of the game.
 The Bears then pulled their starters as both teams traded possessions.

 Kevin Riley threw for 298 yards and four touchdowns, each to a different receiver.
 Jahvid Best rushed for 137 yards and a pair of touchdowns.
 Chris Turner threw for 167 yards and was sacked six times.
 Da'Rel Scott, the second-leading rusher in the Atlantic Coast Conference during the 2008 season, was held to 90 rushing yards with one touchdown.
 The loss was the Terrapins' most lopsided season opener since 1892, when they lost to St. John's of Annapolis 50–0.